Corporate Governance

 a.
 Directors

 In terms of basic qualifications, a candidate director is to be a person with excellent character and insight who contributes to the growth of the Company and the Group as a whole and helps to enhance enterprise value.
-When nominating and electing candidates for the Board of Directors, the Nomination Committee also assesses the skills matrix and composition of the current committee, taking into consideration nationality and gender diversity.
+When nominating and electing candidates for the Board of Directors, the Nomination Committee also assesses the skills matrix and composition of the current committee, comprehensively taking into consideration diversity of the Board as a whole (nationality, gender, etc.).

 b.
 The CEO and other senior executives